leonardopicchiami/molecular_synthesis_and_reconstruction/README.md

 ### Molecules Synthesis

-In the synthesis phase, new molecules were generated by sampling from the prior distribution chosen for the latent space.
-To generate new molecules:
+In the synthesis phase, we synthesised new molecules by sampling from the prior distribution chosen for the latent space.
+We used the following formula:

 <p align = "center">
   <img src= "https://latex.codecogs.com/gif.latex?stdev&space;\times&space;\mathcal{N}(0,&space;1)&space;&plus;&space;latent" />

-To generate new molecules, it was chosen to start from a molecule (i.e. from the representation of the latent space of the chosen molecule) and perturb it through the above formula in order to obtain new molecules (topologically similar).
-The only unknown data in the formula is the standard deviation *stdev*.
-To observe the generation as we move further and further away from the starting molecule it was decided to use the following values for *stdev*: [0.045, 0.065, 0.085].
-So it was decided to make 5000 samples for each of the three chosen values.

-Furthermore, it was decided to choose two different starting molecules to generate new molecules not present in the train set.
-For each of these, 5000 samples were made for each possible value of the standard deviation.
+We generated new topologically similar molecules starting from a given molecule.
+This molecule has to be mapped in the latent space representation since we used it as a mean for the above-mentioned formula (*i.e.*, the latent operand).
+Basically, we perturbed it by fixing a standard deviation, called *stdev*, and sampling from the normal distribution.

+We performed several experiments in this direction.
+In particular, we choose two different molecules and three different standard deviation values.
+We sampled 5000 potential molecules for each chosen starting molecule and chosen standard deviation value.
+We chose *Aspirine* and *Tamiflu* as starting molecules.
+We selected the following standard deviation values: [0.045, 0.065, 0.085].

+To validate the synthesis of new molecules we planned to select molecules that are not in the ZINC250K dataset.

 Given ![](https://latex.codecogs.com/gif.latex?\mathcal{G}) the set of chemically valid molecules, ![](https://latex.codecogs.com/gif.latex?\mathcal{D}) the train set, ![](https://latex.codecogs.com/gif.latex?n) the number of syntatically valid generated molecules, ![](https://latex.codecogs.com/gif.latex?n_{samp}) the number of sampling done, the following metrics were used to evaluate the generation of molecules: